 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

 The Bottom Line

-Judging by its ingredients alone, Eukanuba canned dog food looks to be a below-average product.
+Judging by its ingredients alone, Eukanuba canned dog food looks like a below-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 45% and a mean fat level of 31%.
 Together, these figures suggest a carbohydrate content of 16% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.